Silvestrae/ve-foundry-client/README.md

 ## Disclaimer

-Changes in the fork have been vibe-coded in Codex.
+Development in this fork has been vibe-coded in Codex.
 If you spot a bug, a rough edge, or something that could be improved, please open a [GitHub Issue](https://github.com/Silvestrae/ve-foundry-client/issues) or [Pull Request](https://github.com/Silvestrae/ve-foundry-client/pulls).